Category: Guides & Tutorials

 The good news?
 You don’t need to be a developer or blockchain expert to do it.

 In this guide, you’ll learn what “claiming SOL” really means, how to do it safely, and how to make sure you never lose track of your tokens again.
+If you’re not sure what ‘claiming SOL’ actually means or why it happens, this is all explained step by step in our claim SOL guide.

 1. What Does It Mean to Claim SOL?